Free Download PC Game

 automated to get your goods to market without a lot of messing around,

-by running into other carts or citizens and stopping dead in their tracks.
+but carts still get hung up along the way by running into other carts or citizens and stopping dead in their tracks.
 You

 just can't trust the artificial intelligence to handle your merchandise